DavidRossHall/R4EnvChem-ProjectTemplate/README.md

 ## Opening project

-Open the `R4EnvChem-ProjectTemplate.Rpro` in *RStudio*; you should see *R4EnvChem-ProjectTemplate* in the top right corver of *RStudio* indicating you're working in the correct *RStudio* project.
+From the template folder you've just unpacked, open the `R4EnvChem-ProjectTemplate.Rproj` file in *RStudio*; you should see *R4EnvChem-ProjectTemplate* in the top right corver of *RStudio* indicating you're working in the correct *RStudio* project.
 Once setup, follow the instructiosn to complete the tutorial and have a working rmarkdown file/project you can use for every subsequent project you have.

+## Using template for different project

+To recycle/repurpose the template, simply rename the folder and the `.Rproj` file.
+You can then rename any subsequent files to suit your needs.